-- Are there other occupational therapists who have built successful practices in this niche?
+- Are there other occupational therapists who have built a successful practice in this niche?

 Marketing Your Niche

-This might sound simple, but the best way to market your niche is to reach your ideal patients where they’re researching healthcare options and potential providers.
-Have a marketing budget (even just a small one)?
-Earmark some of it to promote your services in appropriate publications and web outlets—as well as to attend events and trade shows—where the people you wish to win as patients are already active.
-Instead of recreating the wheel, tap into existing communities of prospective customers.
-Just be sure that you also have a professional and comprehensive online presence—with plenty of positive reviews—so potential patients and referral partners can find you.
+This might sound simple, but the best way to reach your potential market may very well be to go where they go.
+Have a marketing budget—even just a small one?
+Spend it to promote with publications and websites and attend events and trade shows where the people you wish to reach are already active.
+Instead of recreating the wheel, use the resources and tap into the communities that already exist to reach your prospective customers.

-Want to help kids and young adults?
-Check out your local school district for opportunities to get involved with programs that are addressing childhood obesity; teaching disabled children to drive; or creating awareness about autism.
+Want to help children and youth?
+Check out your local school district for opportunities to get involved with—and thus promote your services to—programs helping children fight obesity; teaching disabled children to drive; or creating awareness about autism.
 Hoping to work with the elderly?
-Scout out community mobility associations and groups dedicated to finding a cure for Alzheimer's disease and dementia.
-Don’t have the time to get involved with every group you come across?
-Identify the ones you are most passionate about and focus on them; then, consider sponsorship, advertisement, and participation.
+Scout out community mobility associations and groups dedicated to finding a cure for Alzheimer disease and dementia.
+Don’t have the time to devote to every group you come across?
+Identify the ones you are most passionate about and focus there; then consider sponsorship, advertising, and participation.

-Promoting—and immersing—yourself in the community is a great first step toward becoming a thought leader for your OT specialty.
-To take it a step further, be sure you’re applying your knowledge online—through social media and blogging—as well as in your community.
+At the point that you’ve promoted and immersed yourself in the community, you’ve basically become a thought leader for your OT specialty.
+As a thought leader, you can apply your knowledge online through social and blogging as well as in your community.
 For example, if you focus on worker rehabilitation, you could provide educational seminars and blog posts on ergonomics and workplace injury prevention.

-Once you get your name out there as a specialist in a particular occupational therapy area, start building relationships with local physicians and professionals in your industry who could refer patients your way for the issues you’re best suited to address.
-Just don’t forget the outcomes and patient loyalty data.
-After all, in today’s value-based healthcare paradigm, physicians are looking for more than sweet treats.
-That’ll garner you—and the profession in general—some serious respect.
+Let’s talk increased referrals and references.
+Once you get your name out there as a specialist in a particular occupational therapy area, local physicians and professionals in your industry will send—and continue to send—patients your way for the specific issues in which your expertise shines.
+That’ll garner you—and the profession in general—some serious kudos.

 What advice do you have for other therapists seeking a niche?
-How do you market yours?
-Do you think having a niche specialty helps you better promote yourself—and occupational therapy in general?
+How do you market your niche?
+Do you think having a niche specialty helps you better promote the OT field?
 Tell us in the comment section below.
 Then, be sure to download our free marketing e-book to learn more great strategies for effectively marketing your practice.